yasirbarlas/City-INM706/README.md

 ## Background

+We use sequence-to-sequence (Seq2Seq) and transformer models for machine translation on an English to French dataset.

 ## Datasets

 We use the 'Europarl v7' dataset for training/validation, which was the standard for training models in WMT 2015.
 The dataset is extracted from proceedings of the European Parliament, with translations in many languages.
 The dataset can be found [here](https://www.statmt.org/europarl/).
 Our test datasets can be found [here](https://www.statmt.org/wmt09/translation-task.html).